toltec-dev/toltec/docs/package.md

 Section         | Description
 ----------------|----------------------------------
-drawing         | Apps for drawing and whiteboarding. games           | Apps for playing games. launchers       | Apps that present to the user a list of other apps that they can launch.
-Usually started automatically after boot. math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). utils           | System tools and various apps.
+admin           | System administration tools. devel           | Dependencies for other apps, like runtimes or libraries. drawing         | Apps for drawing and whiteboarding. games           | Apps for playing games. launchers       | Apps that present to the user a list of other apps that they can launch.
+Usually started automatically after boot. math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). screensharing   | Apps for streaming the display between the PC and tablet. templates       | Templates for xochitl notebooks. utils           | System tools and various apps.

 If the package does not fit into one of the existing sections, you are free to create a new one and document it here.